 So, I decided to play around a bit - and make at least Python scripts run on it.

 To do so, I first followed the followed the guide most noteworthy guide on the NAS-Central wiki.
-After enabling Telnet and SSH, I now had to find out which installer was fit - indeed, most of the common Linux installers (as Linux is run on the maschine by default) are not installed) are not installed themselves.
+After enabling Telnet and SSH, I now had to find out which installer was fit - indeed, most of the common Linux installers (as Linux is run on the machine by default) are not installed) are not installed themselves.
 But IPKG is.

 IPKG offers a download for Python 3, which I am using usually.
 To get there, the download list had to be updated first.
 Thus, what was to type was the following

-ipkg install python3
+ipkg update ipkg install python3

 Now Python 3.2.3 is installed.
 As it is noted in the registry as Python3, you put in the command "Python3" to enter the Python shell, and accordingly, Python3 -filename- to run a specified script.
 Unfortunately, I have not yet found a proper way to install any further install mechanisms besides make, which is also available via IPKG.